Everstake Home

 If exchanges or financial platforms suspect fraud or money laundering, they can freeze the funds in the account.
 In addition, it can be a preventive measure against possible security breaches or unauthorized access attempts.

 Your funds can also be frozen if there are problems with the blockchain or the exchange.
-For example, in 2022, Binance temporarily suspended the issuance of Ethereum and ERC-20 tokens due to the upcoming upgrade of the Ethereum network.
+For example, in 2022, Binance temporarily suspended the operations with Ethereum and ERC-20 tokens due to the upcoming upgrade of the Ethereum network.

 If you notice that your funds are frozen, contact the relevant platform or service provider immediately to resolve the issue.